jannisbecker/graphql-api-performance/README.md

 ### 1.4 Acquiring and importing the data

 Grab the electronics metadata file from http://deepyeti.ucsd.edu/jianmo/amazon/index.html (make sure to cite them if used scientifically).
-Then unzip the json file, rename it to `data.json` and move it to `/scripts/data/out`.
+Then unzip the json file, rename it to `data.json` and move it to `/scripts/data/in`.

 Then open a terminal in `/scripts` and run `npm run data:prepare` to convert it to csv files.
+You can find them in `/scripts/data/out` once the process is complete.

 Lastly, import those csv files into your database with a tool such as DataGrip.
 Make sure to have your import tool strip out the header row, as well as escape double quotes.